pretix/pretix/doc/api/resources/questions.rst

-required                              boolean                    If ``True``, the question needs to be filled out. position                              integer                    An integer, used for sorting items                                 list of integers           List of item IDs this question is assigned to. options                               list of objects            In case of question type ``C`` or ``M``, this lists the
+required                              boolean                    If ``True``, the question needs to be filled out. position                              integer                    An integer, used for sorting items                                 list of integers           List of item IDs this question is assigned to. ask_during_checkin                    boolean                    If ``True``, this question will not be asked while
-                                                                 available objects.
+                                                                 buying the ticket, but will show up when redeeming the ticket instead. options                               list of objects            In case of question type ``C`` or ``M``, this lists the available objects.
 ├ id                                  integer                    Internal ID of the option